EA's fast-rising sports games chief Wilson named as CEO

 "If (Wilson) can replicate that across other franchises, then EA as a whole will be better off," Sebastian said.

-Like other publishers, the video game maker is now positioning itself to take advantage of the next-generation consoles like the Xbox One from Microsoft Corp (MSFT.O) and PlayStation 4 from Sony Corp (6758.T), which will both hit store shelves in November.
+Like other publishers, the video game maker is now positioning itself to take advantage of the next-generation consoles like the Xbox One from Microsoft Corp and PlayStation 4 from Sony Corp, which will both hit store shelves in November.

 The company has a strong lineup of games for the upcoming consoles, including shooter "Battlefield 4" and a new sci-fi battle game, "Titanfall".